I visited Amsterdam for a week to explore design, style and architecture.

 My favourite place was the DROOG hotel, store and gallery on Staalstraat, the decor, the architecture, the interior layout and mini restaurant were literally a glam minimalists traditionalist’s dream come true.

-If I go return just to stroll in and out of those 19th century canal systems, on a beautiful spring day, I’d be there in a heartbeat.
+I’d return in a heartbeat just to stroll in and out of those 19th century canal systems, on a beautiful spring day…